Religious aspects of Nazism: The formation of the DAP and the NSDAP

-"Hitler...had little time for the whole Thule business, once it had carried him where he needed to be...he could see the political worthlessness of paganism [i.e., what Goodrick-Clarke would describe as the racist-occult complex of Ariosophy] in Christian Germany.
-Neither did the Führer's plans for his Thousand-year Reich have any room whatever for the heady love of individual liberty with which the Thuleans romantically endowed their Nordic ancestors."
+Hitler...had little time for the whole Thule business, once it had carried him where he needed to be...he could see the political worthlessness of paganism [i.e., what Goodrick-Clarke would describe as the racist-occult complex of Ariosophy] in Christian Germany.
+Neither did the Führer's plans for his Thousand-year Reich have any room whatever for the heady love of individual liberty with which the Thuleans romantically endowed their Nordic ancestors.

 The other point in which the NSDAP continued the activities of the Thule Society is in the publication of the newspaper Völkischer Beobachter.
 Originally, the Beobachter ("Observer") had been a minor weekly newspaper of the eastern suburbs of Munich, published since 1868.
 After the death of its last publisher in June 1918, the paper ceased publication, until Sebottendorff bought it one month later.
 He renamed it Münchener Beobachter und Sportsblatt ("Munich Observer and Sports Paper") and wrote "trenchant anti-Semitic" editorials for it.
 After Sebottendorff left Munich, the paper was converted into a limited liability company.
 By December 1920, all its shares were in the hands of Anton Drexler, who transferred the ownership of the paper to Hitler in November 1921.

-Its connection with Nazism has made the Thule Society a popular subject of modern cryptohistory.
-Among other things, it is hinted that Karl Haushofer and G. I. Gurdjieff were connected to the Society, but this theory is completely unsustainable.

 Aftermath

 In January 1933 Sebottendorff published Bevor Hitler kam: Urkundlich aus der Frühzeit der Nationalsozialistischen Bewegung ("Before Hitler Came: Documents from the Early Days of the National Socialist Movement").
-Nazi authorities understandably disliked the book, which was banned in the following year.
+Nazi authorities disliked the book, which was banned in the following year.
 Sebottendorff was arrested but managed to flee to Turkey.

 Heinrich Himmler and the SS

 Credited retrospectively with being the founder of "Esoteric Hitlerism", and certainly a figure of major importance for the officially sanctioned research and practice of mysticism by a Nazi elite, was Reichsführer-SS Heinrich Himmler who, more than any other high official in the Third Reich (including Hitler) was fascinated by pan-Aryan (i.e., broader than Germanic) racialism.
-Himmler's capacity for rational planning was accompanied by an "enthusiasm for the utopian, the romantic and even the occult."
+A staunch anti-Christian, Himmler's capacity for rational planning was accompanied by an "enthusiasm for the utopian, the romantic and even the occult."